NXT TakeOver XXX: Storylines

 On the July 15 episode of NXT, after Io Shirai's successful NXT Women's Championship defense, Dakota Kai attacked Shirai.
-On the August 5 episode of NXT, thanks to interference from The Robert Stone Brand's Mercedes Martinez, Kai defeated Ripley to earn an opportunity against Shirai at TakeOver XXX, after which Martinez attacked Ripley.
+On the August 5 episode of NXT, thanks to interference from The Robert Stone Brand's Mercedes Martinez, Kai defeated Rhea Ripley to earn an opportunity against Shirai at TakeOver XXX, after which, Martinez attacked Ripley.

-On July 23 during McAfee's radio program on CBS Sports Radio, Cole got into an altercation with McAfee, due to McAfee accusing Cole of hiding behind The Undisputed Era during his record 403-day NXT Championship reign and mocking Cole for his smaller stature, resulting in Cole cussing out McAfee and shoving a producer.
+On July 23, during Pat McAfee's radio program on CBS Sports Radio, Adam Cole got into an altercation with McAfee, due to McAfee accusing Cole of hiding behind The Undisputed Era during his record 403-day NXT Championship reign and mocking Cole for his smaller stature, resulting in Cole cussing out McAfee and shoving a producer.
 On July 27, NXT head Triple H offered McAfee the opportunity to work things out with Cole on the August 5 episode of NXT.
 During the NXT Tag Team Championship match, which saw Imperium's Fabian Aichner and Marcel Barthel defend against Bobby Fish and Kyle O'Reilly, McAfee mocked Cole while serving as guest commentator and got into another altercation, which ended with McAfee punting Cole in the head while Cole was being restrained, before being thrown out of Full Sail University.
 The following day, Triple H issued a challenge to McAfee on Cole's behalf for a match at TakeOver XXX on ESPN's Get Up!, which McAfee later accepted in a video.

-On the August 5 episode of NXT, Legado Del Fantasma (Joaquin Wilde and Raul Mendoza ambushed Breezango (Fandango and Tyler Breeze) and threw them into their van.
+On the August 5 episode of NXT, Legado Del Fantasma (Joaquin Wilde and Raul Mendoza) ambushed Breezango (Fandango and Tyler Breeze) and threw them into their van.
 Later that night, they dragged Fandango out.
 Breeze tried to make the save, but was overpowered.
 The following week, Santos Escobar defeated Breeze, after which, Legado attacked Breezango until Isaiah "Swerve" Scott made the save.
 On the August 19 episode, Legado Del Fantasma defeated Scott and Breezango.
 Later that night, a triple threat tag team match between Oney Lorcan and Danny Burch, Legado Del Fantasma, and Breezango was scheduled for the Pre-Show to determine the number one contenders for Imperium's (Fabian Aichner and Marcel Barthel) NXT Tag Team Championship.

+On August 20, a match between Timothy Thatcher and Finn Bálor was scheduled for TakeOver XXX.

 Event

 Pre-show

-On the TakeOver XXX Pre-Show, Breezango (Fandango and Tyler Breeze) took Oney Lorcan and Danny Burch and Legado Del Fantasma (Joaquin Wilde and Raul Mendoza) in a triple threat tag team match to determine the number one contenders for the NXT Tag Team Championship.
+During the TakeOver XXX Pre-Show, Breezango (Fandango and Tyler Breeze), Oney Lorcan and Danny Burch, and Legado Del Fantasma (Joaquin Wilde and Raul Mendoza) faced each other in triple threat tag team match to determine the number one contenders for the NXT Tag Team Championship.
 In the end, Breeze performed a Super Model Kick on Lorcan to win the match.

 Preliminary matches

-In the first match of the main show, Finn Bálor faced Timothy Thatcher.
+The actual event began with Finn Bálor taking on Timothy Thatcher.
 The match in itself was a highly technical matchup and Thatcher and Balor used a lot of submissions.
 Bálor won following a Coup de Grace and a 1916.